Building Your Down Payment

 - Carry-Back loans

-In the option of a seller "carrying back a second mortgage," the seller loans you part of his or her home equity.
-In this scenario, you would finance the majority of the purchase price with a traditional mortgage lender and finance the remaining amount with the seller.
-Typically you will pay a slightly higher interest rate with the loan financed by the seller.
+In the case of a seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
+You would finance the largest portion of the purchase price with a traditional lender and finance the remainder with the seller.
+Generally, this kind of second mortgage has higher interest.

 The feeling of accomplishment will be the same, no matter how you manage to pull together the down payment.
 Your brand new home will be your reward!